YajJackson/tasks/readme.md

 # Tasks (name tbd)

 ## Overview
-This Bash script is a simple task management tool that allows you to create, list, and manage tasks with statuses like "TODO" (`📝`) and "DONE" (`✅`).
-It leverages [jq](https://github.com/jqlang/jq) for JSON manipulation and [gum](https://github.com/charmbracelet/gum) for an interactive user interface.
+Simple task management tool that allows you to create, list, and manage tasks directly in your shell.

 ---